 The General Rule: Employees are Not Entitled to Post-Termination Workers’ Comp Benefits

 In California, employers must provide no-fault workers’ comp coverage to their employees.
 If an employee is hurt on the job, they can recover benefits without proving that the employer was at fault for the accident.
-Once an employee is separated from their job, they are no longer covered by workers’ comp insurance
+Once an employee is separated from their job, they are no longer covered by workers’ comp insurance.

 In our state, most post-termination workers’ comp claims are governed by Labor Code § 3600(a)(10).
 The statute holds that there is a general rule that “no compensation shall be paid” after an employee is notified that they are being fired, laid off, or otherwise removed from their position.
 However, LC 3600(a)(10) also includes for specified exceptions.